 To assist in providing a safe and healthy work environment for employees, students, parents, guardians, and visitors, each employee is expected to obey safety rules and to exercise caution in all work activities.
 Employees must immediately report any unsafe condition to the appropriate administrator and remedy the situation, if possible, to prevent any injury in the meantime.
 Employees who violate safety standards, cause hazardous or dangerous situations, or fail to report or, where appropriate, remedy such situations may be subject to disciplinary action, up to and including termination.

 Students must be supervised at all times.
 If it is necessary for the teacher to leave the classroom, a teacher must secure supervision by notifying another adult on campus or the school office prior to leaving the classroom.
-It is the teacher’s responsibility to ensure their class is supervised and covered at all times.
+It is the teacher’s responsibility to ensure the students in her/his class are supervised at all times.
 It only takes a second for something to happen.

 Emergency Procedures